-The most common forms of skin cancer, squamous cell and basal cell carcinoma, are caused by sun exposure and tend to occur later in life.
+The most common forms of skin cancer, squamous cell and basal cell carcinoma, are typically caused by UV light from sun exposure and tend to occur later in life.
 Querfeld says to keep an eye out for “red, scaly lesions, sometimes crusted.
 They can be sore, and can grow.”
 These lesions are mostly found in sun-exposed areas such as the face, head, ears, arms and legs.
 Precancerous lesions are called actinic keratosis.

 “Even after we treat the cancer, the area is not completely healthy,” Querfeld says.
 “This is called field cancerization.
 There are still atypical keratinocytes or lesions that are technically not cancer, but cancer can develop again.
 When you have a skin cancer, you will likely develop another cancer.”

-Sun exposure is the greatest risk factor for contracting melanoma, but younger patients with genetic predisposition can also develop this deadliest form of skin cancer.
+Sun exposure is the greatest risk factor for contracting melanoma, but younger patients with a genetic predisposition can also develop this deadliest form of skin cancer.
 To spot melanoma early, Querfeld says to “look for any dark spot that’s enlarging.
 Any mole that’s irregular, bleeding, growing, showing different colors or has irregular borders.”